corda/corda-docs-portal/content/en/platform/corda/5.0-beta/deploying/deployment-tutorials/deploy-corda-cluster.md

             key: "password"
   ```

-* By default, there is a single database user configured that is used for both the bootstrap process and, subsequently at runtime, by the crypto and DB workers.
-It is recommended to have separate bootstrap and runtime users, which can be done by specifying a bootstrap user as follows:
+* By default, there is a single database user used for both the bootstrap process and, subsequently at runtime, by the crypto and DB workers.
+R3 recommends configuring separate bootstrap and runtime users, by specifying a bootstrap user as follows:

 ```yaml
 bootstrap: